Skip to main content

 Two Types of Future Interests

-When a property owner transfers less than full ownership, someone holds a future interest in that property.
-Arizona law recognizes two distinct types, and the difference comes down to where the property goes when the current interest ends.
+When a property owner transfers less than full ownership, someone holds a future interest.
+Arizona law recognizes two distinct types.
+The difference comes down to where the property goes when the current interest ends.

 Estates in expectancy are divided into: 1.
 Reversions.
 A reversion is the residue of an estate left in a grantor or his heirs, or in the heirs of a testator, commencing in possession upon the determination of a particular estate granted or devised.
 2. Future estates.
 A future estate is an estate limited to commence in possession at a future time, either without the intervention of a precedent estate or upon the determination, by lapse of time or otherwise, of a precedent estate created at the same time.